 Dr. West spent 3 years at North Dakota State University as an undergraduate in Microbiology before graduating from Kansas State University with her DVM in 2012.
 After this, she worked in Chariton, IA at a mixed animal practice.
 She is originally from Menoken, ND; and she and her husband, Steven, moved back to his hometown of Hettinger in late 2013, where he could pursue farming and ranching.
 Their young daughter, Hatti, is becoming quite interested in their blue/red heeler, Gus (who seems to handle this rather well).
 Dr. West's special interests are large animal medicine and surgery, particularly equine lameness, dentistry, and wellness.
 When not working, she enjoys team roping, riding her horse (Jester), playing with Hatti and Gus, and helping where she can on the farm.
 She is a member of the AVMA, NDVMA, SDVMA, American Association of Equine Practitioners (AAEP), and a State Liaison for the AAEP .

 Dr. Innes graduated from Arizona State University with a Bachelors in Agricultural Business.
 She recieved her DVM from Auburn University College of Veterinary Medicine in 2014.
 Dr. Innes is originally from a ranch just outside of Gillette, Wy.
 She has three dogs, Dally, Carson, and Riggin, who attempt to be working cattle dogs, but are much better at chasing rabbits, antelope and any other moving object that they're not supposed to.
-She also has the occasional bum lamb or calf to keep her occupied.
+She also has the occasional bum lamb or calf to keep her occupied, along with two very curious horses Deets and Gus.
 When she's not busy with her various animals, she enjoys spending time with family and friends, playing softball and about anything outdoors.
 Dr. Innes is a member of SDVMA, NDVMA, AVMA and American Association of Bovine Practitioners.
 Her veterinary interests include surgery, small ruminants (sheep and goats) and large animal reproduction and obstetrics.